 We gave her a quick nail trim and put her in with Chip.
 She tried to bunny punch him at first, but then they did the little rabbit dance and everything seemed to go normally.
 Although after that screech, we felt like we had tortured the poor thing…

 Daisy was a different story.
 She didn’t scream when being picked up, but she did seem terrified of Chip.
 She ran away from him screaming, so that made us feel bad.
-We gave them a couple minutes, but Chip wasn’t successful so we separated them and gave them lavender to help calm them down.
+After a couple of minutes Chip wasn’t successful so we separated them and gave them lavender to help calm them down.
 We tried again a few times over the next week, but ultimately Daisy was not willing to breed.
-We gave her a nesting box in case we missed something, but she never gave birth.
+I gave her a nesting box in case we missed something, but she never gave birth.
 We plan on trying one more time, but if she’s still unwilling she will probably be one of the first we process (gulp).